Article History

 Text Fields

-The song Name field in the General tab takes up no space, so feel free to indicate preferred interpolation settings here.
+The song Name field in the General tab takes up a fixed amount of space, so feel free to indicate preferred interpolation settings here.
+The name fields for samples and instruments are also fixed sizes.

 See also